lifeomic/chroma-react/stories/components/Slider/default.md

 ### Show Value

 Boolean as to whether or not to render the raw or formatted value.
+If `formatValue` is provided, this doesn't need to be passed in.

 ```jsx
 <Slider showValue={true} />